neilmcfayden/project2/README.md

 #### Challenges for day 1
 - Toward the end of Day 1 we realised that the API that we chose was faulty and we had to find a way to fix it or eventually look for another API and test it again which was time consuming and we had only 48 hours to finalise our project.
 - The issue was that after a few requests the API was sending us the error below.
-To get the information needed the users had to refresh the page multiple times until the information is received, which probably would lead the users to leave our website.
+To get the information needed the users had to refresh the page multiple times until the information was received, which probably would lead the users to leave our website.
 - ![Screenshot 2022-02-21 at 17 53 38](https://user-images.githubusercontent.com/94930059/155006037-cfe96a9a-536b-4612-8376-a686a9e7253a.png)
 - We wrote this function in case our get request is not successful, to run up to 10 attempts and until we get the information.
 - <img width="785" alt="Screenshot 2022-02-21 at 18 11 51" src="https://user-images.githubusercontent.com/94930059/155007911-c4567252-5a75-470a-8e08-5dd55965cd40.png">